Alokkush/property-expert/README.md

 1. Clone or download this repository
 2. Open `index.html` in your web browser to view the application
 3. Sign up for an account to start adding properties
-4. For admin access, sign up with the email "admin@propertyexpert.com" or "alokkushwaha78600@gmail.com"
+4. For admin access, sign up with one of the following emails:
+   - admin@propertyexpert.com
+   - alokkushwaha78600@gmail.com
+   - admin@gmail.com (password: admin123)

+### Admin Dashboard Access
+1. Click the "Admin" button in the navigation bar (only visible to admin users)
+2. If you're not logged in, you'll be redirected to the login page
+3. After successful authentication with admin credentials, you'll be granted access to the admin dashboard
+4. The dashboard displays property registration analytics and system statistics

 ### Firebase Setup
 To deploy this application with full functionality, follow these steps: